ClearOne (NASDAQ:CLRO) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of ClearOne (NASDAQ:CLRO – Get Rating) in a research note published on Sunday.
-The brokerage issued a hold rating on the communications equipment provider’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of ClearOne (NASDAQ:CLRO – Get Rating) in a research note issued on Monday.
+The firm set a “hold” rating on the communications equipment provider’s stock.

 About ClearOne